Avocado oil vs Canola oil: Health & nutrition comparison

 Smoke point

-It is important to mention the most remarkable points of each oil in this case.
+It is essential to mention the most remarkable points of each oil in this case.

 Avocado oil can be eaten raw or used in cooking or baking.
 One of the most important features of avocado oil is that it has a high smoke point.
-Canola oil has a lower smoke point, and in this manner, avocado oil is a much better alternative.
+Avocado oil has a higher smoke point, and in this manner, it is a much better alternative, and it can be considered a healthy cooking oil.

-The smoke point has an important indicator because when oil passes that degree of heat, it starts forming radicals.
+The smoke point is an important indicator because when oil passes that degree of heat, it forms radicals.
 Thus it is always wanted to stay lower than that temperature.

 Price

-Canola oil is cheaper than avocado oil and is widely more available throughout markets worldwide.
-The lower price of canola oil is because the rapeseeds are mostly GMO and easy to grow, and it is easy to mass-produce canola oil.
-Whereas in the case of avocado oil, the avocado itself is more expensive, and it is harder to process the oil.
+Canola oil is cheaper than avocado oil and widely available worldwide.
+The lower price of canola oil is because rapeseeds are mostly GMO and easy to grow, and it is easy to mass-produce canola oil.
+In the case of avocado oil, the avocado itself is more expensive, and it is harder to process the oil.

 Shelf life